ArtBlocks/artblocks-engine-react/README.md

 ## Customizing your configuration

-In order to customize `pbab-react` for your specific Art Blocks Engine implementation, you will need to edit the default configuration provided on the `sample.env` file.
+In order to customize `abengine-react` for your specific Art Blocks Engine implementation, you will need to edit the default configuration provided on the `sample.env` file.

 First of all, you will need to replace the contract addresses with your own.